sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/11 AppArmor.md

 Y
 ```
 AppArmor uses profiles that must be loaded into the kernel
-We can check if the exist with
+We can check if they exist with
 ```sh
 cat /sys/kernel/security/apparmor/profiles
 ```